Shantanuprakash3/shantanuprakash3.github.io/projects.md

 of what I've been upto:

 ## 2016 - Present

 Throughout college, did a breadth first traversal of Computer Science in general.
-Didn't get expertise in anything.
+Explored things and made friends, exercised the newfound liberty a bit.
+Didn't get "expertise" in anything though, nor a stellar GPA, realized this mistake later.

 Working as Engineer in Bangalore for past few years, picking things and learning things in depth all over again.

 -----